mojili/kyototycoon/kyototycoon_slave/README.md

-# This is kyototycoon installation guidance through saltstack.
+# This is kyototycoon (slave) installation guidance through saltstack.

 for running this state, you have to use Jenkins interface.

-1.Login Jenkins, go to 'Manage Jenkins' ---> 'Configure Syaytems' and add environment variable in 'Global properties' and save.
+1.Login Jenkins, go to 'Manage Jenkins' ---> 'Configure Systems' and add environment variable in 'Global properties' and save.
 ```
-FYI, enter each node's name exactly like its salt name "ir-tcb-e01.digicdn.dev" and for value check the google sheet for uniqueness.
+FYI, enter each node's name exactly like its salt name "server" and for value check the google sheet for uniqueness.
 ```
 2.Then, go to 'kyototycoon' pipline and go to 'configure' and add the new server name to "Server" parameter.